animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Spring Data for Apache Geode lets you use snapshot filters on import and export by using the `filter-ref` attribute or an anonymous, nested bean definition, as the following example shows:
+Spring Data for GemFire lets you use snapshot filters on import and export by using the `filter-ref` attribute or an anonymous, nested bean definition, as the following example shows: